Video Game: Age Of Empires I

 - Tactical Rock-Paper-Scissors: Infantry > Cavalry > Archers > Infantry.

-- Technology Levels: Stone Age, Tool Age, Bronze Age and Iron Age, in that order.
-The Tool Age represents the late Neolithic era (the period right before the Bronze Age).
+- Technology Levels: Stone Age (Paleolithic/Mesolithic era), Tool Age (Neolithic era), Bronze Age and Iron Age, in that order.

-- You Require More Vespene Gas: Gold, Stone, Wood and Food.
-Food and Wood are required from the get-go, Gold starts becoming important in the Bronze Age and Stone is used for walls, watch towers and slingers starting in the Tool Age.
+- You Require More Vespene Gas: Food, Wood, Stone and Gold.
+Food and Wood are required from the get-go, Stone is used for walls, watch towers and slingers starting in the Tool Age and Gold starts becoming important in the Bronze Age.